 Domtar’s approach to forest management is grounded in responsibility and collaboration.
 In Quebec, where most of the 22 million hectares of Canadian forest lands we manage are located, the provincial government is responsible for forest management.
 As in all Canadian provinces where we operate, these lands are publicly owned and governed by provincial authorities.

-Domtar and its predecessor companies do maintain management responsibilities for certain forests across Canada:
+Domtar and its predecessor companies maintain management responsibilities for certain forests across Canada:

 - In Quebec and Ontario, Domtar owns 200,000 hectares of land under strict regulations as well as third-party certified forest management standards.